wdm0006/sklearn-extensions/README.md

 ----

-A number of packages have been identified but not yet added due to python 3 incompatibility, not being pip installable, or otherwise not trivial to add.
+A number of packages have been identified but not yet added due to python 3 incompatibility, not being pip installable, or are otherwise just not yet added.
 If anyone would like to get involved with this project a great way to start is to add one of these.

  * [Extreme Learning Machines](https://github.com/dclambert/Python-ELM)